 Types of braces

 Wearing braces does not always involve a mouth full of metal or wearing headgear.
 Adults who decide to have their teeth straightened must still go to work, make presentations and speeches, work closely with others, and keep up a professional appearance.
-Dental technology has advanced and now provides several choices for adult braces.
+Dental technology has advanced and now provides several common choices for adult braces.

 Sometimes called invisible braces, these are made from clear or tooth-colored ceramic and are less noticeable than metal ones.
 They work in the same way as traditional metal but are more expensive.
 Ceramic braces sometimes pick up stains from tea, grape juice, and other foods and beverages.
 The greatest advantage of ceramic braces is that they are virtually invisible.

 Lingual braces are the same as traditional metal braces except they are placed on the tongue/palate side of the teeth instead of the front.
 Lingual braces also use metal brackets and wires that require frequent adjustments by the dentist.
-More expensive than traditional braces, they are harder to clean but are invisible when smiling and talking.
+Typically, more expensive than traditional braces, they are harder to clean but are invisible when smiling and talking.

 Using a series of removable, plastic trays that are changed every two to three weeks, aligners, such as Invisalign®, have become a popular method of straightening teeth for adults.
 There are no brackets or wires that attach to the teeth.
-Trays that cause the teeth to move come in an out easily for eating, brushing teeth, and cleaning the trays.
-Aligners take longer than other types of braces to move the teeth and cannot be used for serious jaw and teeth misalignments.
+Trays that cause the teeth to move come in and out easily for eating, brushing teeth, and cleaning the trays.
+Aligners typically take longer than other types of braces to move the teeth and cannot be used for serious jaw and teeth misalignments.

 Traditional metal braces